Contact:

 Linear formwork

 Linear formwork describes the deliberate alignment and guidance of formwork along a straight or gently curved axis to produce linear concrete elements with precision, repeatability, and a defined joint pattern.
-Whether strip footing, wall run, edge beam, or bridge cap—the exact line control determines quality, tolerances, and architectural concrete requirements.
+Whether strip footing, wall run, edge beam, or bridge cap-the exact line control determines quality, tolerances, and architectural concrete requirements.
 This quality in planning and execution carries through the life cycle, for example during conversion, gutting and cutting, or selective deconstruction, where controlled separation lines are efficiently used with tools such as concrete pulverizers or hydraulic rock and concrete splitters.
+In practice, linear formwork is also referred to as line-guided formwork or axis-guided formwork, highlighting its consistent guidance along a precisely surveyed reference line.

-Definition: What is meant by linear formwork
+Definition: What is meant by linear formwork?

 Linear formwork refers to formwork operations for continuous concrete members guided linearly in plan.
 The formwork is set, aligned, and braced along a defined axis so that the member width, height, and position remain constant over the entire length.
 Key features include dimensional accuracy, a homogeneous joint pattern, reliable transfer of formwork pressure, and a surface that-depending on the requirement-meets fair-faced concrete standards.
 Linear formwork is not a specific formwork system but a working method that can be implemented with frame formwork, girder formwork, or project-specific special formwork.